16 Hudson: Production and broadcast

-On March 27, 2015, it was announced that Big Bad Boo Studios had agreed to partner with TVOKids to begin developing the series, marking the fifth original program of the studio.
-The following year, on October 11, 2016, the series was greenlighted by TVOKids for a one season order.
+On 27 March 2015, it was announced that Big Bad Boo Studios had agreed to partner with TVOKids to begin developing the series, marking the fifth original program of the studio.
+The following year, on 11 October 2016, the series was greenlighted by TVOKids for a one season order.

-The series began broadcasting its first season on TVOKids in August 21, 2018, and Knowledge Kids since September 3, 2018, followed by French channels Ici Radio-Canada Première and TFO.
+The series began broadcasting its first season on TVOKids on August 21, 2018, and Knowledge Kids since September 3, 2018, followed by French channels Ici Radio-Canada Première and TFO.
 The series also has aired on Amazon Prime in the U.S. since July 2020.
-Big Bad Boo Studios launced a workship series for BIPOC people in December 2020, including creating a diverse writers room for the series.
+Big Bad Boo Studios launched a workshop series for BIPOC people in December 2020, including creating a diverse writers room for the series.

 The first and second seasons each have 39 episodes which are each 7 minutes long.
 A series of five ER (emergency room) shorts put out as PSAs in response to COVID-19.
 The third season saw the friends traveling to heritage countries like China and India and visiting relatives, with the series creator, Shabnam Rezaei, describing the episodes as "very special" and "a very Canadian story."
 Previous seasons had introduced a refugee family from Kurdistan, and was praised for emphasizing diversity among the cast and its "non-traditional characters" like Luc, who has two dads.
 This third season contains 21 episodes, each approximately seven minutes long, plus five more (total 10) ER shorts.
 This brings the total episodes in the franchise to episodes.
 The first five ER shorts, entitled "Lola's Sneezing School", "Washing Hands", "Coronavirus Game Show", "Social Distancing", and "Luc's New Hour" s released in April 2020.
 An additional five released in summer 2020 bringing the total to ten.

 In September 2021, the series was nominated for the MIPCOM Diversify TV Excellence Award for Representation of Diversity in Kids’ Programming in the preschool category, competing against JoJo & Gran Gran and Mira, Royal Detective.
 The same year, the cat character, Kensington "Kenny G", voiced by Marcus Mosely, had a spin-off series entitled ABC with Kenny G, also produced by Big Bad Boo Studios and created by Rezaei.
 16 Hudson also won two awards at the 2021 LEO Awards in July of that year and nominated for Awards of Excellence by the Youth Media Alliance.

 In July 2022, the series won an award at the Kidscreen Awards, for "Best Inclusivity" in Kids Programming.
 In February 2023, the series episode "Spice Box" was nominated for an award for Best Writing in Animation by the Canadian Screen Awards.

 In May 2023, the fourth season was in production.
 The fourth season premiered on October 26, 2025.
 The season will have 21 episodes each of which are seven minutes long.